What the cover looked like...

 So Darrell painted a second cover for The Scroll of Lucifer, and never did one for The Unwilling Warlord.
 When I got home from the convention the cover proof for The Unwilling Warlord was waiting for me, and sure enough, it had nothing to do with the story.

 Some time later, though, when I bought another painting from Darrell, he was nice enough to throw in the color sketches he'd done for The Unwilling Warlord.
-I've scanned in the one the art director picked, so now, to the right, you can see what the cover was supposed to look like!
+I've scanned in the one the art director picked, so now you can see what the cover was supposed to look like!

-And I'd show you the cover that wound up on The Scroll of Lucifer instead of mine, if I could find it...
+And you can check out the cover that wound up on The Scroll of Lucifer...

 That's it; here are your handy lists of exits: